-The difference between great organizations and mediocre organizations are the people.
+The difference between great organizations and mediocre organizations is the people.
 The potential of any company is found in the capacity of its people, specifically in their ability to work together.
 Great teams are synergistic in that the people that make up the organization have a more significant overall impact than the sum of their individual parts.

 Alexander Graham Bell said, “Great discoveries and improvements invariably involve the cooperation of many minds.”
 Given how vital developing relationships is to the success of an organization, it is odd that many leaders neglect to make this a priority.

 According to a Bluesource study, productivity improves by up to 25 percent in organizations with connected employees.
 We see many resources for personal development and growth, yet we don’t often see tools to teach leaders to connect better with the people around them.
 Making connections that matter, like all areas of leadership, requires discipline.
-There are four habits I’ve found in my life that dial-up my ability to build relationships.
+There are four habits I’ve found in my life that dial up my ability to build relationships.

 1. Be friendly.